NC3-LU/cases_web/documentation.md

 because the file's addition is dynamic.

-There is also a script which change the bullet of the article's list.
+There is also a script which change the bullet of the article's list when we open a category.

 <h4>Post & index</h4>